Oracle Cloud LLMs: 44% Better Price-Performance

 What's the migration path from AWS or Azure to OCI?

-Export models from SageMaker or Azure ML.
-Models in standard formats (ONNX, PyTorch, TensorFlow SavedModel) import directly to OCI.
+Export models from SageMaker or Azure ML in a standard format such as ONNX, PyTorch, or TensorFlow SavedModel, and they import directly into OCI.

-Data migration uses OCI Data Transfer Service.
-Ship drives to Oracle for large datasets (petabytes).
-Use network transfer for smaller data (terabytes).
+Data migration runs through OCI Data Transfer Service: ship drives to Oracle for petabyte-scale datasets, or use network transfer for anything smaller.

-Applications calling model endpoints require minimal changes.
-Update endpoint URLs.
-Adjust authentication headers for OCI signatures.
-Logic remains identical.
+Applications calling model endpoints need minimal changes: update the endpoint URLs, adjust authentication headers for OCI signatures, and the rest of the logic stays identical.

 Does OCI support auto-scaling for model deployments?

 Yes.
-Model deployments configure minimum and maximum instance counts.
-OCI scales automatically based on request load.
+Model deployments let you configure minimum and maximum instance counts, and OCI scales between them automatically based on request load.

-Scaling triggers on CPU utilization, memory usage, or request count.
-Define target thresholds.
-OCI maintains targets automatically.
+Scaling triggers on CPU utilization, memory usage, or request count, against thresholds you define, and OCI maintains those targets automatically.

-Scale-up happens within 2-3 minutes.
-New instances start, warm up, then join load balancer.
-Scale-down waits for cooldown period (default 5 minutes) before removing instances.
+Scale-up takes 2-3 minutes as new instances start, warm up, and join the load balancer.
+Scale-down waits out a cooldown period, five minutes by default, before removing instances.

-For traffic spikes, set minimum instances to handle baseline load.
-Maximum instances accommodate peaks.
-This prevents cold-start latency while controlling maximum cost.
+For traffic spikes, set minimum instances to cover baseline load and maximum instances to absorb peaks.
+That combination avoids cold-start latency while still keeping a ceiling on cost.

 How does OCI handle regulatory compliance for ML workloads?

-Audit logs track all actions.
-Who accessed which data when.
-Tamper-proof logging meets regulatory retention requirements.
+Audit logs track every action, including who accessed which data and when, with tamper-proof logging that meets regulatory retention requirements.

-Oracle can provide BAA for HIPAA workloads.
-Data Processing Addendum for GDPR.
-Specialized compliance teams assist with regulated industry deployments.
+Oracle can provide a BAA for HIPAA workloads and a Data Processing Addendum for GDPR, and its compliance teams assist directly with regulated industry deployments.